Stromanthe is a beautiful and dreamy tropical plant recognized for its impressive colored unique foliage.

 - If the soil is too dry and starts cracking, it is a sign of underwatering.
 Water thoroughly to revive the plant.

-- Ensure that the pot you are using has enough drainage holes to prevent waterlogging issues.
+- Ensure that your pot has enough drainage holes to prevent waterlogging issues.

 - Cut down the watering to half in the winter as it won’t be necessary.

 - Avoid placing your plant in places with high wind movement or drafts.

 - Constantly water the plant with room temperature water or lukewarm water.
 Avoid using cold or chilled water.